NoroffFEU/development-platforms/postgreSQL-case-study.md

 1996 - New name was implemented to PostgreSQL to reflect the relationship between the original POSTGRES and the more recent versions with SQL capability.

 ## Features

 PostgreSQL has a large list of features which consists of many relating to performance, security, programming extensions and configurations.

 Here are a few key features:
-* Runs on most operating systems.
+* Runs on most operating systems like Windows, Linux on all recent distributions, macOS, NetBSD, FreeSBD etc.
-* PostgreSQL also supports alot of data types.
+* PostgreSQL also supports alot of data types;
      Besides the string, numeric, boolean, date, POSTGRES also supports enumerated, geometric, hstores, network adressess, binary, xml, json, array, uuid, monetary and more.
 * Table inheritance.
      Allows you to create a child table based on another table, where the child table will include all of the columns in the parent table.